skip to main content

 Step 2: Toggle off Power saving mode.

-Mobile hotspots broadcast a wireless signal to your devices just like your home router; but the signal is much weaker, so you need to stay close.
-We recommend placing the hotspot within five feet of the connected device.
+Mobile hotspots broadcast a Wi-Fi signal just like your home router, but the signal is weak.
+Keep your connected devices within about five feet.
 This is even more important when using the 5 GHz Wi-Fi frequency band.

-Certain materials can interfere with Wi-Fi signals.
-Do your best to keep your hotspot away from metal, tile, stone, and water, especially if these materials are blocking a direct line of sight between your device and your hotspot (e.g., a tiled bathroom between your hotspot and laptop).
+Certain materials can cause issues, too.
+Stay away from metal, tile, stone, and water, especially if these materials are blocking a direct line of sight between your device and your hotspot (e.g., a tiled bathroom between your hotspot and laptop).

 You should also keep your device and hotspot away from certain electronics that can interfere with the Wi-Fi signal.
 These tend to be wave-emitting or broadcasting devices, such as microwaves, baby monitors, and garage door openers.